ray-project/ray/doc/source/ray-core/tasks.rst

 Tasks
 =====

 Ray enables arbitrary functions to be executed asynchronously on separate Python workers.
-These asynchronous Ray functions are called **Ray tasks** or **Ray remote functions**.
+Such functions are called **Ray remote functions** and their asynchronous invocations are called **Ray tasks**.
 Here is an example.

 .. tabbed:: Python